HPI-Information-Systems/SURAGH/README.md

    Note: The aforementioned libraries are a part of the project and are available in the same repository.
 Please update the path for the referenced libraries.

  4. Input/Output: It can be executed directly from the command line
-	-  Open a command prompt window and go to the directory where you saved the SURAGH.
+	-  Open a command prompt window and go to the directory where you saved the SURAGH project code.
 	- `javac SURAGH.java`
 	- `java SURAGH`